UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 ## How it works

-This nodeserver starts a backgroud process which implements a minimal REST server to handle data coming from the tag manager.
+This nodeserver starts a background process which implements a minimal REST server to handle data coming from the tag manager.
 All communication from the tag manager to the REST server is on the local network, so no port forwarding is necessary.